The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

-Figure 1YT – Yearly cases and beneficiaries of Social Assistance in the Yukon, 1997 to 2022
+Figure 1NS – Yearly cases and beneficiaries of Employment Support and Income Assistance (ESIA) in Nova Scotia, 1997 to 2022

 What proportion of the population receives social assistance?

 Note: The total population under 65 is estimated on July 1 of a given year, whereas social assistance beneficiary data is for March 31 of a given year until 2007, and a fiscal year average (April to March) afterwards.

-Figure 2YT – Yearly beneficiaries of Social Assistance as a proportion of the under-65 population of the Yukon, 1997 to 2022
+Figure 2NS – Yearly beneficiaries of Employment Support and Income Assistance (ESIA) as a proportion of the under-65 population in Nova Scotia, 1997 to 2022

 Who is receiving social assistance?